 The centuries old quay, lime kiln and barn from which the dwellings have gradually evolved give Bishops Quay a captivating romantic history that slowly and generously gives up its secrets.
 Sixty-five years in the same family, there are fascinating stories aplenty.
 Books, boats, and beautiful paintings, truly comfortable furniture, new and antique, with river views from every window, this is a place you won’t want to stray far from.

 The fabulous beaches nearby are Gunwalloe, Poldhu, Kennack Sands, Mullion Cove, Loe Bar, Kynance Cove, Porthleven, Coverack, none more than twenty minutes drive away.
 Cliff walks all along the Coast Path invigorate and thrill with spectacular sea views.

 Because a seafaring family has lived in these rooms for so long, nautical artefacts abound.
 A naval sword, a ship’s wheel, clock and barometer, all set the scene.
 The bookshelves offer many local titles, gorgeous hardback volumes, and a wide choice of novels and magazines, children’s books and local leaflets.
 There’s an old sea chest filled with an assortment of well-kept board games.
 Smart TV and iPhone dock to enjoy with the Bose radio/cd player.

 Outside, various attractive brightly painted craft are waiting to set off on adventures.
-Kayaks, canoes, a motor bass boat (for which you pay for the fuel), a fine 9’ wooden traditional rowing dinghy, ‘Swallow’ the sailing dinghy with her smart new blue sails.
+Kayaks, canoes, a motor bass boat (we’ll just ask you topay for the fuel), a fine 9’ wooden traditional rowing dinghy, ‘Swallow’ the sailing dinghy with her smart blue sails.
 The crabbing lines just need some bacon bait tied for much fun on the jetty, with handy buckets for the ‘catch’.
 Life jackets are hanging up ready in every size to keep you safe.
 All swimming and boating here is ‘At Your Own Risk’.
 Some guests bring their own small boats which can be launched from the slipway although there is such a choice already here you may decide against towing one down.